Sirivasv/nodesul/README.md

 		};
 	```
 * http://<SERVER_IP>/Convert
-	* Sending a JSON request with the form:
+	* Sending a JSON POST request with the form:
 	```javascript
 		var request = {
 			"from" : "<ORIGIN_CURRENCY_CODE>",